 When people learn that our family of six spends less than $300 per month on average, they want to know what we eat.
-I shared a month of groceries once and talked about how we save by stocking up, but that just had people begging to see what we do with it.
+I share our monthly grocery hauls and other frugal tips on my YouTube channel and I talk about how we save money by stocking up, but that just has people begging to see what we do with it.

-My tendency is to post more on preserving (canning, dehydrating, freezing) or baking (because I love brownies, cakes, and cookies).
+My tendency is to post more on preserving (canning, dehydrating, freezing) or baking (because I love brownies, cakes, and cookies) rather than actual meals.
 I’ve shared some ideas on menu planning, saving on groceries without coupons, cooking from scratch, and our grocery shopping.
-I’ve even shared a couple of our favorite dinner recipes (here and here).
+I’ve even shared a couple of our favorite dinner recipes.

 But I don’t share much about what a normal menu looks like or what we actually eat to keep our food budget is consistently low.